-Canada continues to call for the re-establishment of a ceasefire.
+Canada continues to call for a permanent ceasefire.

 Canada has been among the first to respond with humanitarian support, and we are committed to continuing these efforts.
 As a middle power, we have a responsibility to push for peace and dignity.